 - Selection by a Panel of Experts

 The Challenge races are series of races that are held around the world.
-In fact, there are 86 races that are held within 11 countries in total.
+In fact, there are 82 races in 2022 that are held within eleven countries in total.
 Each race has a “win and you’re in” policy.
 Whilst each race will be of a high standard on its own, with a substantial prize pool usually, the qualification for one of the Breeders’ Cup races is an added bonus for most.

 Locations for the Challenge races include England, South Africa, Australia, Japan, Chile, Brazil, Canada, France and several locations across the US.
 Even though the winner of the race automatically gets in, a good showing at a specific race can also stand you in good stead with the selection panel, who will be focussing on these performances more than other races.

-For the Breeders’ Cup Classic, you are getting a field of 14 horses, but only 7 of those will have automatically qualified.
+For the Breeders’ Cup Classic, you are getting a maximum field of 14 horses, but only up to eight of those will have automatically qualified.
 These are shown in the table below.

 Breeder’s Cup Classic Automatic Qualifiers